Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 2.md

 *Q: Why did we turn animation compression off?*

-*A: Kinemation uses its own lossy compression algorithm during conversion.
+*A: Kinemation uses its own high-quality lossy compression algorithm during baking.
 If it reads from Unity’s lossy-compressed clips, quality will be significantly reduced without any benefit.*

 ## Making the Shader Graph and Materials

-Kinemation has the same requirements as the Hybrid Renderer in that skinned meshes must use a shader that supports one of the two skinning algorithms.
+Kinemation has the same requirements as Entities Graphics in that skinned meshes must use a shader that supports one of the two skinning algorithms.
 You can easily create such a shader using *Shader Graph*.
 Only the *Vertex* block matters for skinning.
 Here’s what such a graph looks like using *Linear Blend Skinning*: